Portuguese Line Infantry Colours

 Usually, infantry and cavalry regiments used colours carrying the arms or cipher of their commander on a background chosen by this commander.

 An old black and white illustration published in a book entitled Milicia Pratica shows two identical colours where each canton is subdivided into a dark and a light triangle (most probably green and white) and bordered by bands of contrasting colours.
 These colours did not carry any arms or cipher.

 A coloured illustration depicting the execution of the Tavora family in 1759 depicts 6 colours.
-All are of the same pattern: green field with 8 narrow wedges with a thin central green stripe surrounded by a monochrome border; wedges and borders are white on 5 colours and gold on 1.
+All are of the same pattern: green field with eight narrow wedges with a thin central green stripe surrounded by a monochrome border; wedges and borders are white on five colours and gold on one.

 An ordinance specified that each infantry regiment should carry only two colours.
 However, this regulation was not always followed, some commanders completely ignoring it.
-For instance, general Jaime dos Santos Agnelo Couvreur reported that, after the ediction of a “new ordinance" during the reorganization of the count of Lippe-Bückeburg in 1763, some infantry regiments carried 2 colours, others 4 or even 10!
+For instance, General Jaime dos Santos Agnelo Couvreur reported that, after the ediction of a “new ordinance" during the reorganization of the Count of Lippe-Bückeburg in 1763, some infantry regiments carried two colours, others four or even 10!

-Other examples show that the number of colours carried by each regiment varied greatly: in 1756, when the regiment garrisoning Setúbal surrendered, it sent 2 colours; in 1760 Peniche Infantry had 4 colours.
+Other examples show that the number of colours carried by each regiment varied greatly: in 1756, when the regiment garrisoning Setúbal surrendered, it sent two colours; in 1760 Peniche Infantry had four colours.

 Ribeiro Rodrigues, Manuel A.; 300 Anos de Uniformes Militares do Exército de Portugal 1660-1960, Exército Portugués and Sociedade Historica da Independéncia de Portugal, 1998